hypertrons/hypertrons/CONTRIBUTING.md

-# Contributing to oss-mentor-bot
+# Contributing to hypertrons

-It is warmly welcomed if you have interest to hack on oss-mentor-bot.
+It is warmly welcomed if you have interest to hack on hypertrons.
 First, we encourage this kind of willing very much.
 And here is a list of contributing guide for you.

 ## Topics